How do I measure my window for a blind?

 A Standard Roman Blind is attached to a wooden headrail which is screwed directly onto your window frame.
 This blind is raised by a nylon cord which is tied off on a cleat on the side of the window to keep the blind anchored in place.

 A Revolution Chain Driven blind is attached to a metal headrail which has a more sophisticated mounting system.
 Small brackets are mounted to your window, and the blind slides into these.
 These blinds come with a beaded plastic cord which hangs off the side of the blind - this is pulled to raise/lower the blind.

 This header is required for blinds for over 2m in width as they can hold more weight - they are also ideal for rental properties or situations where the blind will be subject to more use.
 The chain will be white unless requested otherwise.
-The extra cost for a Revolution Chain Driven blind varies from $100 to $225, depending on the width of the blinds.

 Should I have my blinds lined?